Skip to content

 This activity from our African Art scheme of work provides mask templates for both traditional African masks and some African animals if you want something to start you off!

-Art Club Ideas KS2
+Art Club Activities KS2

 Wassily Kandinsky

-Learn all about the life and work of Kandinsky, with this free 3 lesson mini-scheme.
+Learn all about the life and work of Kandinsky, with this free 3-lesson mini-scheme.
 Challenge children to sketch and develop their ideas for an abstract work of art of their own by simplifying drawings of people, animals, places and objects.

 Photo Cut-Outs